-- 1. A member of the Company entitled to attend and vote at this meeting may appoint a proxy of his/her own choice to attend and vote on his/her behalf. - 2.
-Please mark in the appropriate box how you wish to vote.
-If no specific direction as to voting is given, the proxy will be entitled to vote or abstain from voting - The instrument appointing a proxy or any general power of attorney, duly signed, shall be deposited at the Share Registry and Transfer Office of the Company, DTOS Registry Services Ltd, 10th Floor, Standard Chartered Tower, 19 CyberCity, Ebene, by Tuesday 28 November 2023 at 11.30 hours and in default, the instrument of proxy shall not be treated as valid.
+- A member of the Company entitled to attend and vote at this meeting may appoint a proxy of his/her own choice to attend and vote on his/her behalf.
+A proxy need not be a member of the Company. - Please mark in the appropriate box how you wish to vote.
+If no specific direction as to voting is given, the proxy will be entitled to vote or abstain from voting as he/she thinks fit. - 3.
+The instrument appointing a proxy or any general power of attorney, duly signed, shall be deposited at the Share Registry and Transfer Office of the Company, DTOS Registry Services Ltd, 10th Floor, Standard Chartered Tower, 19 CyberCity, Ebène, by Tuesday 28 November 2023 at 11.00 hours and in default, the instrument of proxy shall not be treated as valid.